Miami Car Accident Lawyer

 - Clandestine surveillance: Monitoring your social media accounts, looking for a way to discredit your claim.
 Be especially careful about uploading photos of yourself at social gatherings.

 - The “good neighbor” ruse.
 Never forget that the insurance company’s interests are adverse to yours.
 It is in their interest to minimize the value of your claim or deny it altogether, which means that they are not your friend, no matter what they may say.

 - The lullaby strategy: Lulling you into complacency with a series of small delays, hoping that you will forget about the statute of limitations deadline for filing a personal injury lawsuit.

-- The lone wolf appeal: Convincing you that you don’t need a Miami car accident lawyer to represent you in claims negotiations.
-Yes, you do need a Miami car accident lawyer, even if you know all of the foregoing tricks.
+- The lone wolf appeal: Convincing you that you don’t need a car accident attorney to represent you in claims negotiations.
+Yes, you do need a car accident lawyer, even if you know all of the foregoing tricks.
 Remember, there are 990 more to go, and space limitations prohibit listing them here.

 Is Florida still a “no fault” auto insurance state?